itrunc/notes/ERP/EBS/E22950-18_EBS Installation Guide - Using Rapid Install - R12.2/Performing_an_Installation.md

     ![ig_ch2_choosewizardop.gif](../../../public/imgs/ig_ch2_choosewizardop.gif)

     The available actions are as follows:
     * Install Oracle E-Business Suite Release 12.2.0

         This action sets up a new, fully configured system, with either a fresh database or a Vision Demo database.
-The configuration is derived from the system-specific configuration parameters you will enter in the Rapid Install wizard and save in the Oracle E-Business Suite database (conf_<SID>.txt file initially, until the database has been created).
+The configuration is derived from the system-specific configuration parameters you will enter in the Rapid Install wizard and save in the Oracle E-Business Suite database (conf_&lt;SID&gt;.txt file initially, until the database has been created).

     * Express Configuration